apache/airflow/BREEZE.rst

 - **WSL 2 Docker volume remount errors**:
-    If you're experiencing errors such as ``ERROR: for docker-compose_airflow_run Cannot create container for service airflow: not a directory`` when starting Breeze or an error like ``docker: Error response from daemon: not a directory.
+    If you're experiencing errors such as ``ERROR: for docker-compose_airflow_run Cannot create container for service airflow: not a directory`` when starting Breeze after the first time or an error like ``docker: Error response from daemon: not a directory.
     See 'docker run --help'.`` when running the pre-commit tests, you may need to consider `installing Docker directly in WSL 2 <https://dev.to/bowmanjd/install-docker-on-windows-wsl-without-docker-desktop-34m9>`_ instead of using Docker Desktop for Windows.